 Who needs to file a Schedule C?

 Schedule C is for two types of business — a sole proprietor or a single-member LLC that hasn’t elected to be taxed as a corporation.
-Schedule C is not for corporations, S-corporations, or partnerships.
+The Schedule C tax form is not for corporations, S-corporations, or partnerships.

-If you farm, you may need to file Schedule F. If you rent property, you may need to complete Schedule E.
+If you farm, you may need to file Schedule F instead of the Schedule C form.
+If you rent property, you may need to file using Schedule E.